albinlundin/DurianGenomeAnalysis/README.md

 13. STAR was again used to align the trimmed RNA transcripts to the reference genome.
 This time the gtf file produced by braker was used when creating the genome index, as seen in the script "starDE.sh" located at "code/10_star_DE/".

-14. HTSEQ-count was used to count every read mapping to a certain gene using the script "htseq_aril.sh" and "htseq_root.sh", located at "code/11htseq/".
+14. HTSEQ-count was used to count every read mapping to a certain gene using the script "htseq_aril.sh", "htseq_aril_097.sh", and "htseq_root.sh", located at "code/11htseq/".

 15. DESeq2 was used to make the differential expression analysis using the script "DE_Analysis.R" located at "code/12_DESeq/".